 The good news is that the same criteria you use to evaluate and strengthen your positioning are also the best way to get various stakeholders to agree.
 If you can first align on the success criteria and then use those criteria to evaluate the brand positioning statement, you’ll get a stronger statement and faster approval.
 Below are five evaluation criteria that can also serve as the team’s aligned success criteria for your next positioning initiative.

-Note: If you are still in the process of writing your brand positioning statement and need a format or template to follow, check out this related post: An Effective Format for Writing a Brand Positioning Statement.
+Note: If you are still in the process of writing your brand positioning statement and need a format or template to follow, check out this related post: Ultimate Guide to Writing a Brand Positioning Statement.
 Or, if you already have a positioning statement and are ready to make it sharper, read on.

 1) IS THE POSITIONING RELEVANT?